Mouth Guards Near You

 What are Mouth Guards?

 Mouth guards are devices that effectively protect your teeth.
 They should be comfortable, resist tears, durable, easy to clean, and shouldn’t restrict your breathing or speech.
 Your dentist will suggest the best mouth guard near you for your dental needs.

 Who Should Wear Mouth Guards?

 Accidents can occur during any form of physical activity.
-When individuals participating in sports in Grande Prairie wear mouth guards they are helping to limit their risk of mouth-related injuries to their lips, tongue, and soft tissues of their mouth.
+When individuals participating in sports in Grande Prairie wear mouth guards, they are helping to limit their risk of mouth-related injuries to their lips, tongue, and soft tissues of their mouth.
 This can help you avoid nerve damage to a tooth, chipping, breaking, or complete loss of a tooth.
 Anyone who participates in contact sports, including adults and children, should wear mouth guards near you.
-Individuals also participating in non-contact sports or a recreational activity that could pose a risk of injury to the mouth should consider wearing a protective mouth guard.
+Individuals also participating in non-contact sports or recreational activities that could pose a risk of injury to the mouth should consider wearing a protective mouth guard.

 What are Night Guards Near You?

 Night guards are individually made to fit each patient’s mouth.
-Night guards protect your teeth against tooth wear, muscle strain, and improve comfort when sleeping.
+Night guards protect your teeth against tooth wear, muscle strain and improve comfort when sleeping.
 Night guards near you can relieve jaw pain caused by grinding and clenching your teeth.
 If you suffer from sleep apnea, snoring, or bruxism, it can cause your enamel to wear down over time, leading to other oral health problems down the line.
 Your dentist can provide you with a night guard if you experience the issues listed above.

 To learn more about mouth guards near you, contact our dental clinic.
 We offer mouth guards in Grande Prairie as well as night guards.